stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 # Low-Latency Service

 ## Problem Statement

-Networks are often optimized for low loss rates and high throughput by providing large buffers that can absorb traffic spikes or rate variations and always holding enough data to keep the link full.
+Networks are often optimized for low loss rates and high throughput by providing large buffers that can absorb traffic spikes and rate variations while  holding enough data to keep the link full.
 This is beneficial for applications like high-priority bulk transfer, where only the total transfer time is of interest.
-(High volume) interactive application, such as video calls, however, have very different requirements.
-Usually these application can tolerate high(er) loss rates, as they anyway cannot wait for missing data to be retransmitted, while having hard latency requirements necessary to make their service work.
+High-volume interactive applications, such as videoconferencing, however, have very different requirements.
+Usually these applications can tolerate higher loss rates, while having hard latency requirements.

-Large network buffers may induce high queuing delays due to greedy cross traffic using loss-based congestion control that periodically fills the buffer.
-In loss-based congestion control the sending rate is periodically increased until a loss is observed to probe for available bandwidth.
+Large network buffers may induce high queuing delays due to cross traffic using loss-based congestion control, which must periodically fill the buffer to induce loss during probing for additional bandwidth.
+This queueing delay can negatively impact the quality of experience for competing interactive applications, even making them unusable.
-Unfortunately, the queuing delay that is indices by this probing can downgrade the quality of experience for competing interactive applications or even make them simply unusable.
-Further, to co-exist with greedy flows that use loss- based congestion control, one has to react based on the same feedback signal (loss) and implement about the same aggressiveness than these competing flows.

 ## Information Exposed

-While large buffers that are able to absorb traffic spikes that are often induced by short bursts are beneficial for some applications, the queuing delay that might be induced by these large buffers is very harmful to other applications.
-We therefore propose an explicit indication of loss- vs. latency-sensitivity per SPUD tube.
-This indication does not prioritize one kind of traffic over the other: while loss-sensitive traffic might face larger buffer delay but lower loss rate, latency-sensitive traffic has to make exactly the opposite tradeoff.
+The simplest mechanism for solving this problem is to separate loss-sensitive from latency-sensitive traffic, as proposed using DSCP codepoints in {{I-D .you-tsvwg-latency-loss-tradeoff}}.
+This signal could also be emitted as a per-packet signal within SPUD, since DSCP codepoints are often used for internal traffic engineering and therefore cleared at network borders.
+This indication does not prioritize one kind of traffic over the other: while loss- sensitive traffic might face larger buffer delay but lower loss rate, latency- sensitive traffic has to make exactly the opposite tradeoff.

-Further, an application can indicate a maximum acceptable single-hop queueing delay per tube, expressed in milliseconds.
+An endpoint can also indicate a maximum acceptable single-hop queueing delay per tube, expressed in milliseconds.
 While this mechanism does not guarantee that sent packets will experience less than the requested delay due to queueing delay, it can significantly reduce the amount of traffic uselessly